Autumn and Thanksgiving

-How to Turn a Dollar Store Picture into a Fall Centerpiece
+How to Turn a Dollar Store Picture into a Fall Centrepiece

-Read on to see how I turned a framed sign into a fall centerpiece.
+Read on to see how I turned a framed sign into a fall centrepiece.

 You will need:

 - a framed sign (mine is from Dollarama and is 23 3/4″ long, 5 1/2″ wide and 3/4″ deep)

 - 12 small wood blocks for feet (use any block or bead that will give you about 1 inch of height)

 This is the sign I started with.
 It’s about 23 inches long, 5 1/4 inches wide and 3/4 inches deep.
 You can used any framed piece as a frame for this project, as long as it has a depth of 3/4 inches or more.

 Because his picture is so long, it had two sawtooth hangers on the back, which I removed.